Expert Reviewed

 Dennis F. explains, “SQLs—sales qualified leads—are the real KPI for B2B PPC.
 Clients obsess over CPLs, but what matters is how many leads actually speak to sales and match your ideal customer.”
 That’s the difference-maker: PPC gives you a way to track real opportunities, not just vanity metrics.

 Hook up your CRM so you’re not flying blind on offline conversions.
 Run a competitive PPC analysis to see where competitors are leaking budget or missing the mark.
 Dial in your optimization using real conversion data—no guesswork, no “set and forget.”
-With the average B2B cost per click at $2.69 and conversion rates hitting 5% or better, even small tweaks can make paid search your top revenue driver.
+Even small improvements in targeting, messaging, landing pages, and CRM feedback can significantly improve paid search performance because B2B clicks are often expensive and sales cycles are longer.

 B2B PPC Campaign Goals